Rotimi Fani-Kayode

 Rotimi Fani-Kayode (20 April 1955 – 21 December 1989), born Oluwarotimi Adebiyi Wahab Fani-Kayode, was a Nigerian photographer who at the age of 11 moved with his family to England, fleeing from the Biafran War.
 A seminal figure in British contemporary art, Fani-Kayode explored the tensions created by sexuality, race and culture through stylised portraits and compositions.
-He created the bulk of his work between 1982 and 1989, the year he died from AIDS-related complications.
+From 1982-1989, he created the bulk of his work leading up to his death of AIDS related complications.

 Early life and education

 Rotimi Fani-Kayode was born in Lagos, Nigeria, on 20 April 1955.
 His father, Chief Babaremilekun Adetokunboh Fani-Kayode (1921–1995), was a politician and chieftain of Ifẹ, an ancestral Yoruba city.
 His mother was Chief (Mrs.) Adia Adunni Fani-Kayode (nee Sa'id) (1931–2001).
 Rotimi had four siblings, including Femi Fani-Kayode, his younger brother.

 The Fani-Kayode family moved to Brighton, England, in 1966, after the military coup and the ensuing civil war in Nigeria.
 Rotimi went to a number of British private schools for his secondary education, including Brighton College, Seabright College, and Millfield, and then moved to the United States in 1976.

 He earned his BA degree in Fine Arts and Economics from Georgetown University, Washington, D.C., in 1980, and his MFA degree in Fine Arts and Photography at the Pratt Institute in 1983.
 While studying at Pratt, Fani-Kayode became friendly with Robert Mapplethorpe, who he claimed had an influence on his work.